darrenweiner/awstroubleshootingmeetups/VPC/README.md

 Benchmark VPC:

+WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE:
+Under 'Stack Creation Options', consider putting a timeout in of 12 minutes.
+That will accelerate any troubleshooting if you run into problems.
-WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE, you must check the two boxes on the last screen:
+You must check the two boxes on the last screen:
 I acknowledge that AWS CloudFormation might create IAM resources with custom names.

-I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND us-west-2
+I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND

 |Module          | QuickLaunch |
 |----------------|--------------|